jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

 Lookup from external text file
 ------------------------------

-This is an ugly workaround which has been used for long time with images (like tiff files) which do not easily enable storing metadata with the image itself.
-The main disadvantage of this method is a chance that metadata and image get separated.
+This is an ugly (obsolete) method which has been used for long time with images (like tiff files) which do not easily enable storing metadata with the image itself.
+The main disadvantage of this method is a chance that metadata and image get separated and generally it is cumbersome.
 Also, usually this method is created ad hoc and also ad hoc modified.
 This makes it for very poor target for programming, as the code which handles such metadata is always changing.
-But, this is very common method and therefore needs to be supported.
+But, this is widely used, common method, and therefore needs to be supported.

-There are two basic methods of how metadata are stored - at least form what I have seen.
-Potentiallt large text file in a folder with images (or just above the folder with these images) which contains one line of information for all images in that folder.
-And case where each (or few) images have associated text file (of similar anme to images names) containing smaller number of lines.
+There are two basic methods of how metadata are stored - at least from my experience.
+I used boht of these methods long time ago and still see many users with data stored this way.

+1. One (potentially very large) text file in a folder with lots of images (or in the parent folder of the folder with these images).
+This text file contains one line of information for each image in that folder, usually with file name of the image within the line itself.

+2. Many (smaller) text files, where each image (or few images) have one associated text file - usually with name related to the images name by simple recipy.
+This text file can now contain some header info and possibly, like in the case example below, smaller number of lines where each line relates to one of teh images.

-For the one large file the best method is to load the text content in Igor first in separate folder in waves and then look up these values from there.
-This can be done relatively efficiently.
+For the one large file the best method is to manually load the text content in Igor first in separate folder in waves and then look up these values from there.
+This can be done relatively efficiently and one can (and should) write Igor function which loads the text file so wave names and location of the waves are fixed and code then can rely on their presence.

-Recently I was asked to help users with the second setup to write such functions.
-Here is an example of the resulting functions...
+Recently I was asked to help users with the second setup - one text file for few images - to write look up functions.
+Below is an example of the resulting functions which you can modify with relatively little Igor expertise...

-In this case we have a folder conating multiple "groups" of files belonging together.
-Each group has Number of Images with names similar to Image_file_01.tif, Image_file_02.tif, etc. Names are bascially ArbitraryString_XY.tif.
-Then we have associated text file, in this case names Image_file_refs.txt (that is ArbitraryString_refs.txt).
-Inside the test file are few lines of header with various other information (sample name, instrument conditions, etc.) and then lines with tab separated values such as date+time, Image_file_XY.tif, Monitor1, Monitor2, thickness, transmisison etc. In Igor this line looks like this:
+In this case we have a folder containg multiple "groups" of files belonging together.
+Each group has some number of images with names similar to Image_file_01.tif, Image_file_02.tif, etc. Names are bascially "ArbitraryString_XY.tif".
+Then we have associated text file, in this case named Image_file_refs.txt (that is "ArbitraryString_refs.txt").
+Inside the text file are few (9 in my case) lines of header with various common information (sample name, instrument conditions, etc.) and then lines with tab separated values for each image - such as date+time, file name, Monitor1, Monitor2, thickness, transmisison etc.

+In text editor or Igor history area this line looks like this:
+10/04/2017 15:54:04 170410_refs_01.tif  87.259 87.145  1  45.457

+In Igor debugger (and for Igor code) this line looks like this:
-10/04/2017 15:54:04/t170410_refs_01.tif/t87.259/t87.145/t1/t45.457
+10/04/2017 15:54:04\\t170410_refs_01.tif\\t87.259\\t87.145\\t1\\t45.457;
-note that the  /t  is Igor for Tab.
+note that the  "\\t"  is Igor for tab.

 To read a specific value from this code I wrote following function: